codebytes/codebytes.github.io/_posts/2023-03-31-customizing-marp.md

 {% include figure image_path="/assets/images/marp-mermaid-styled.png" alt="Marp mermaid diagrams - with css" caption="Marp mermaid diagrams - with css" %}

-Note that out of the box, VS Code doesn't support Mermaid diagrams with a preview, but you can add this feature using the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension.
+Note that out of the box, VS Code doesn't support Mermaid diagrams with a preview, but you can add this feature using the [MarkDown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension.
 This extension adds support for Mermaid diagrams in the preview pane of VS Code.

 ## Speaker Mode